jannatul202/practice/README.md

 # practice
-Thuis is my first Git repository
+This is my first Git repository